willforman/personal-website/content/blog/first.md

 +++
 title = "Blog In Progress"
-date = 2022-07-23
+date = 2022-08-22
 +++

-I've been interested in making a blog for a while, so I decided I'll start one.
-First post coming soon.
+I've been interested in making a blog for a while.
+Free tutorial posts have been invaluable for me learning new technologies, so I want to contribute on topics that there isn't as much content out there for.

 <!-- more -->